amibenson/solidity-qa/Solidity-QA.md

 When view function is executed on-chain, i.e. within mined transaction, it consumes gas, and this protects node from infinite loop

 ## (23) What is the difference between tx.origin and msg.sender?

+The difference between the two is fairly simple (as of early 2023); tx. origin is the address of the EOA (externally ownder account) that originated the transaction, and msg. sender is the address of whatever called the currently executing smart contract (could be an EOA or a smart contract).

 ## (24) How do you send Ether to a contract that does not have payable functions, or a receive or fallback?